After you are admitted

 Apply for housing

-Transfer students who graduated from high school in 2018 are required to live on campus, contingent on space availability.
+Transfer students who graduated from high school in 2018 or 2019 are required to live on campus, contingent on space availability.
 Housing for all other transfer students is not guaranteed and is dependent upon space availability.
 Housing information is emailed to BuckeyeMail accounts on a rolling basis depending on date of admission and space availability in university residences.

 Students admitted for autumn semester: Housing information for autumn semester students is emailed to students’ BuckeyeMail accounts starting in mid-March.